controlm/automation-api-community-solutions/111-postman-and-aapi/README.md

 **Error 405**

-Our Enterprise Managers usually don't have SSL certificate or they are Self-Signed.
+Demo Control-M Enterprise Managers usually don't have SSL certificate or they are Self-Signed.

 Postman is checking by default this, and you can turn this off in Settings: